About Me

 I earned a professional certificate in editing from University of Chicago and have thoroughly studied The Chicago Manual of Style with expert instructors.
 I also use APA 7th edition, which has a thoughtful section on bias-free language.

 My hobbies include board games, walking, embroidery, and book club.
 I like penguins.
 I do the crossword daily.
-I watch British comedians and quiz shows.
+I am an American who watches British comedians and quiz shows.
 I met my spouse contradancing.
+I use she/her pronouns.

 Language matters.
 How we represent people leads to beliefs about them.
 We can consciously rid ourselves of words and phrases that no longer work for us.